-The mat is wide enough to provide a bit of space for unwanted spills as well.
-And because it doesn’t absorb heat, you can touch it and the material will never feel hot to the touch.
-The pot itself has an aluminum body that’s tough and shaped with a curve at the interior’s bottom.
-This makes it much easier to clean up the wax when you’re finished.
+The mat is wide enough to provide a bit of space for unwanted spills.
+And because it doesn’t absorb heat, you can touch it, and the material will never feel hot to the touch.
+The Pot itself has an aluminum body that’s tough and shaped with a curve at the interior’s bottom, making it much easier to clean up the wax when you’re finished.

-Instead of having to scrape the gunk off the ridges that form a right angle, you can swipe your cleaning cloth and everything will come up in one sweep.
-After a while, you should take a look at the handle after breaking in the pot.
-It might wobble if the rivets become loosened.
+Instead of having to scrape the gunk off the ridges that form a right angle, you can swipe your cleaning cloth, and everything will come up in one sweep.
+After a while, you should look at the handle after breaking in the Pot, which might wobble if the rivets loosen.

 While this isn’t likely to happen with you, the chance is still there.
-If you do notice the handle getting weaker, you can fix it with a mallet or other hammer-like object that won’t scratch/damage the pot itself.
+If you notice the handle getting weaker, you can fix it with a mallet or other hammer-like object that won’t scratch/damage the Pot itself.

 In the end, CozYours has what it takes to satisfy the needs of any candle maker.
-You’ll love the size and additional bonus mat, which will help you in making candles in areas you’re afraid of the wax getting on furniture.
+You’ll love the size and additional bonus mat, which will help you make candles in areas you’re afraid of the wax getting on furniture.

-- A thermal mat is included that allows the pot to be sat on a surface without risk of burning
+- A thermal mat is included that allows the Pot to be sat on a surface without the risk of burning

 - Its aluminum body keeps the wax in a melted state for longer than expected

-- Comes clean without the use of soap on most occasions
+- It comes clean without the use of soap on most occasions

 - The handle may wobble in the hands due to loosening bolts

 Best Wax Melting Pot – Buyer’s Guide

-Read to find out great tips to help shorten up your choices of the melting pots evaluated.
+Read to find great tips to help shorten up your choices of the melting pots evaluated.

 How to Choose the Wax Melting Pot